suhai-yehuza/game-diary/DEPLOYMENT_FLOW.md

 **Soak Period Not Complete**:

-- Wait for 24 business hours to pass
+- Wait for 2 business days to pass (Pacific time)
 - Use skip-soak-check for emergencies

 **Deployment Failures**: